-Unified Execution Mode in a GPU-style Softcore
+Putting General Purpose into a GPU-style Softcore

-Peera Thontirawong, Prabhas Chongstitvatana Department of Computer Engineering Chulalongkorn University Bangkok 10300, Thailand prabhas@chula.ac.th
+Prabhas Chongstitvatana Department of Computer Engineering Chulalongkorn University Bangkok 10300, Thailand prabhas@chula.ac.th

-Abstract- A GPU-style processor has large amount of processing power on a given die compared to a general purpose processor.
-However, a Graphic Processing Unit must be executed in lock-step where a group of cores execute the same instruction.
-This constraint puts a real limitation on programming of a GPU.
-This work proposed a design of a processor that unifies the execution of Graphic Processing Units and a general purpose processor.
-The discussion of programming model of vectorised instructions and the extension to allow multicores to run independently is presented.
-The proposed design required only 3% additional resource compared to the original design.
+Abstract-This work proposed a design of a processor that unifies the execution of Graphic Processing Units and a general purpose processor.
+This design is evolved from a simple Graphic Processing softcore where all cores execute the same instruction.
+The discussion of programming model of vectorised instructions and the extension to allow multi-cores to run independently is presented.
 This design is suitable for embedded applications.

-Keywords-Graphic Processing Units; Softcore; General Purpose GPU; Programming GPU
+Keywords-Graphic Processing Units; Softcore; General Purpose GPU